mik4el/testing-cc1350/README.md

 The node:
 * Collects internal temp and temp from LMT70 hooked up to DIO25
-* Transmits and receives acks for 120b sensor packets over 868 MHz 625bps 14dBm
+* Transmits 96b sensor packets and receives acks on 868 MHz 625bps 14dBm
 * Can toggle to also send BLE data after pushing a button.
 Then sends BLE Eddystone URL + TLM beacons with latest received sensor data and sensor adress as part of URL.
 * Displays temp, internal temp, adress and beacon status on display.
 * Verified sleep mode at around ~1uA.

 The concentrator:
-* Receives 120b sensor packets and transmits acks on 868 MHz 625bps 14dBm
+* Receives 96b sensor packets and transmits acks on 868 MHz 625bps 14dBm
 * Continously sends BLE Eddystone URL + TLM beacons with:
   * Latest sensor adress as URL
   * Latest received sensor data in TLM